scala/scala-abide/README.md

 ```
 sbt.version=0.13.5
 ```

-> At this moment, **abide** has not been released.
-You need to run `sbt publish-local` in a local checkout of the abide repository.

 Now you need to choose the rule libraries by adding the required jars to your dependencies in your project definitions (eg. `build.sbt`).
 Notice the `abide` configuration at the end of the line.
 ```scala